Celia18305/neo-express/docs/command-reference.md

 Once created, a Neo-Express blockchain network is started with the `run` command.
 The consensus node index to be run must be passed as an argument to the run command.
 If not specified, the node index defaults to 0, indicating the first consensus node.
-So for a single node blockchain network, the user can simply call `neo-express run`.
+So for a single node blockchain network, the user can simply call `neoxp run`.
 Note, each node of a multi-node blockchain network must be run separately.

 When the blockchain is run, the user can specify how often a new block is minted.
 By default, a new